catalystdevelopment/catalyst-gui-wallet/README.md

 #### GNU/Linux (AppImage):
 1. Download latest AppImage bundle here: https://github.com/catalystdevelopment/catalyst-gui-wallet/releases/latest
 2. Make it executable, either via GUI file manager or command line, e.g. `chmod +x catalyst-wallet-<version>-linux.AppImage`
-3. Run ./catalystd by locating the app in your Catalyst directory and double clicking, then Run the `wallet` file by double clicking the app
+4. To use your local dameon the set the public node address to 127.0.0.1 and Daemon/node port to 17291.
-4. To use own blockchain the Daemon or public node address needs setting as 127.0.0.1 and Daemon/node port set as 17291 To use a public node visit the main website to see a list of available nodes.
+   To use a public node visit the main website to see the list of available nodes.

 See: https://docs.appimage.org/user-guide/run-appimages.html